-Detectorists are always looking for an amazing find.
+Detectorists are always looking for the best metal detecting finds.
 Just the possibility of finding something valuable makes the thrill of the hunt exciting.
-And there are amazing finds from time-to-time – precious antiquities and treasures that are revealed from beneath the ground with the use of metal detectors.
+And there are amazing finds from time to time – precious antiquities and treasures that are revealed from beneath the ground with the use of some of the best metal detectors.

-Technology and innovations in metal detecting technology has made it possible for amateur hunters to find remarkable and noteworthy items, grasping newfound wealth and inspiring other detectorists to keep swinging.
+Technology and innovations in metal detector technology have made it possible for amateur hunters to find remarkable and noteworthy items, grasping newfound wealth and inspiring other detectorists to keep swinging.

 While the amazing metal detecting finds you hear about often occur in Europe, American detectorists have also found some astonishing treasures.
 The following are some of the most exciting and valuable.